Risk Factors, Screening and Diagnosis | Personalized Treatment | Research and Clinical Trials | Additional Patient Support

 Esophageal cancer forms in tissues lining the esophagus—the muscular tube through which food passes from the back of the throat to the stomach.
-Esophageal cancer occurs most often in men over 50 years of age.
-The main identifiable risk factors include smoking, alcohol consumption, obesity, acid reflux disease and patients with Barrett esophagus.
+More commonly occurring among men than women, identifiable risk factors for esophageal cancer include obesity, Barrett's Esophagus and acid reflux disease.

 The experienced specialists at NorthShore Kellogg Cancer Center combine the most advanced scientific knowledge and technology with a comprehensive approach to the care of patients with esophageal cancer.